 This marketing method is not just a key component for most marketers, it’s also the main driving force when it comes to retaining customers for small to medium businesses.
 After all, 81 percent use email for client acquisition and 80 percent rely on email marketing for retaining valuable customers.

-And unlike social media, where you have to compete with algorithms and expect users to see your posts, you can deliver newsletters knowing that email marketing provides reliable, targeted viewership.
+And unlike social media, where you have to compete with algorithms and expect users to see your posts, you can deliver newsletters knowing that email marketing and email conference provides reliable, targeted viewership.
 Moreover, if people have subscribed to your email list, it means they’re interested in your content.
 This is also the reason why they make perfect candidates for your sales campaign.

 Hence, if you wish to refine your email marketing strategy for your mobile applications, or if your existing marketing approach needs improvement, the following steps can help you execute a successful campaign.